 - 1. Assignments and Control of the PROCUREMENT CARD - a.
-Requests for and issuance of PROCUREMENT CARDS - All requests for PROCUREMENT CARDS must be made by the Department Director and the Assistant County Administrator, when applicable. - PROCUREMENT CARDS will be issued to individual employees who frequently purchase goods for their department. - b.
-The PROCUREMENT CARD will have the employee's name, the County name and tax exempt number, and the expiration date embossed on the face of the card. - c.
-All requests for new cardholders, or for changes to current cardholders, must be made by submitting a request form to the PCPC, or designee. - d.
+Requests for and issuance of PROCUREMENT CARDS - All requests for PROCUREMENT CARDS must be made by the Department Director and approved by the Assistant County Administrator, when applicable. - PROCUREMENT CARDS will be issued to individual employees who frequently purchase goods for their department. - b.
+The PROCUREMENT CARD will have the employee's name, the County name, , and the expiration date embossed on the face of the card. - c.
+All requests for new cardholders, or for changes to current cardholders, must be made by submitting a request form to the PCPC, or designee.

+- d.
 When the PCPC receives a PROCUREMENT CARD from the issuing institution, the cardholder will be required to personally take receipt of the card and sign a receipt form.
-The cardholder will be given a copy of the PROCUREMENT CARD Policies and Procedures guide and an oral review of the program.
-In the signing of the Cardholder Agreement Form, the Cardholder acknowledges he/she has read and understands the policies and procedures.
+The cardholder will be required to watch a training video, take a quiz and if employee passes the quiz; they will print out certificate and bring to Procurement Services in order to pick up their new PROCUREMENT CARD.
+In the signing of the Cardholder Agreement Form, the Cardholder acknowledges he/she has reviewed and understands the policies and procedures. - e.

-e.
 The PCPC will notify the appropriate Procurement Services Department personnel upon the issuance of all PROCUREMENT CARDS.